mahmuda-bk/NetworkCableOptimizer/README.md

 ---

-## Acknowledgements

-Some parts of the user interface and utility code were developed with assistance from AI-based tools to improve UI design and structure.
-All algorithm implementations, system integration, and overall project design were completed as part of the coursework.

----

 ## License

 This project is intended for **educational purposes** and may be freely used for learning and academic reference.